ds-modules/curriculum-guide/workflow/distributing-notebooks.md

 # Distributing Notebooks

-Two options for distributing notebooks are bCourses and interact links.
-To distribute notebooks through bCourses, you can upload the files
+We recommend using interact links to distribute notebooks to students.
+These links allow students to obtain all files and folders needed for an assignment with just one click.

 ## Interact Links